• Skip to primary navigation

 This recipe uses basic ingredients that are in my versatile cream cheese frosting recipe, like cream cheese, butter, and sugar.
 To get the unique tart raspberry flavor we use raspberry jam and raspberry extract instead of fresh fruit.

 Using jam allows for the raspberry flavor to be concentrated.
-It also makes the frosting easily piped or spread as fresh raspberries contain too much moisture and can ruin the texture of the frosting making it wet and inconsistent.
+It also makes the frosting easily piped or spread as fresh raspberries contain too much moisture and can ruin the texture of the frosting making it wet and inconsistent for your favorite raspberry desserts.

 Just like my strawberry cream cheese frosting, you can use this raspberry icing in a variety of different ways, especially on these chocolate raspberry filled cupcakes these regular chocolate cakes or on top of a rich fudgy brownie recipe!
 If you don’t want to use cream cheese you can always make my raspberry buttercream frosting!